Mini-batch Sampling

 To make the training more stable, we discard the cluster that has less than 10 nodes.

-use networkx
+use networkx as backend

 1